retrofuturejosh/building-react-modular-audio-player/README.md

 ## Features

-•Single component, ready for use instantly •Customizable, moduluar, and stylable.
+*Single component, ready for use instantly *Customizable, moduluar, and stylable.
 Add your own icons/buttons, change the order, decide which subcomponents/buttons are rendered

 ## Setup